-On June 30, 2022, Medtronic, Inc. ("Medtronic") paid the Company \$50.0 million at the first closing (the "First Closing") of the sale of the Company's left-heart access portfolio (i.e., the Products) to Medtronic, of which \$4.0 million was paid into an indemnity escrow account for a period of 18 months following the First Closing to secure the Company's indemnification obligations under the asset purchase agreement ("Asset Purchase Agreement") entered into with Medtronic on April 26, 2022.
-The OEM Earnout (as defined in Note 4 - Sale of Business, below) under the Asset Purchase Agreement with Medtronic was achieved on October 31, 2022, with \$20.0 million paid by Medtronic to the Company in November 2022.
+On June 30, 2022, Medtronic paid the Company \$50.0 million at the first closing (the "First Closing") of the sale of the Company's left-heart access portfolio to Medtronic, of which \$4.0 million was paid into an indemnity escrow account for a period of 18 months following the First Closing to secure the Company's indemnification obligations under the asset purchase agreement ("Asset Purchase Agreement") entered into with Medtronic on April 26, 2022.
+Following the termination of the escrow account in accordance with the Asset Purchase Agreement, the amounts in escrow were released.
+The OEM Earnout (as defined in Note 4 - Sale of Business, below) under the Asset Purchase Agreement with Medtronic was achieved on October 31,

+2022, with \$20.0 million paid by Medtronic to the Company in November 2022.
 Additionally, the Transfer Earnout (as defined in Note 4 - Sale of Business, below) under the Asset Purchase Agreement with Medtronic was achieved on December 21, 2022, with \$17.0 million paid by Medtronic to the Company in January 2023.
 Beginning in February 2023, following Medtronic's first commercial sale of the Products after the Company's achievement of the OEM Earnout (as defined in Note 4 - Sale of Business, below), the Company became eligible to earn amounts equal to 100%, 75%, 50% and 50%, respectively, of quarterly Net Sales (as defined in the Asset Purchase Agreement) of the Products achieved by Medtronic each year over four years.
-During the three months ended March 31, 2024, the Company recognized \$2.8 million in contingent consideration based on Medtronic's Products sales.
+During the six months ended June 30, 2024, the Company earned \$5.8 million in contingent consideration based on Medtronic's Products sales.